klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 **NOTE** `caver.klay.accounts.feePayerSignTransaction` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).

-If the account you use exists in the in-memory wallet of caver-js, you do not need to send the key parameter to signTransaction or feePayerSignTransaction as shown below.
+If the account you use exists in the caver-js in-memory wallet, you do not need to pass the key(s) to `signTransaction` or `feePayerSignTransaction`.
+See the example below.

 ```javascript
 const tx = {